-Parental involvement is key to keeping kids from trying drugs – and talking to kids about the dangers of drugs is one of the first steps in doing so.
+Parental involvement is key to keeping kids from trying drugs – and talking to kids about the dangers of pharmaceutical and street drugs is one of the first steps in doing so.
 But in order to start the anti-drug dialogue with your teen, it’s important to be educated on today’s popular and prevailing drugs.

-As highlighted in the August 2012 Metro Parent article about teens and drugs, which covered the recent K2 ban and other drug trends, there will always be a “drug of the day.”
+As highlighted in the August 2012 Metro Parent article about teens and drugs, which covered the K2 ban and other drug trends, there will always be a “drug of the day.”

 Also known as “coke” or “crack,” cocaine is typically distributed as a white powder.
 This highly addictive drug is snorted or injected after it has been dissolved in water.
 The drug has a “euphoric” effect on the user and causes excitation, anxiety and irritability.
 Cocaine is derived from coca leaves grown in South America.